JamesMBarr/100-days-css/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Deploy

+The application is deployed to Cloudflare pages and configured to automatically deploy on changes to `main` branch.

+https://100-days-css.pages.dev/

 ## 🔧 Improvements

 - Implement infinite scroll on index page.
+- Configure ESlint, Stylelint and Prettier including pre-commit hooks.
+- Add pre-commit for conventional commit messages.
 - Read and parse days directory to calculate the days arrays.
-- Remove the use of `iframe` in favour of htmx.
+- Remove the use of `iframe` in favour of astro importing.

-## Deploy

-The application is deployed to Cloudflare pages and configured to automatically deploy on changes to `main` branch.

-https://100-days-css.pages.dev/